ccchameleon/SmartContracts/README.md

 # SmartContracts
-repository to showcase the use of smart contracts
+A repository to showcase the use of smart contracts